 Some folks won’t even want these costlier mics to sound good and as long as gain before feedback will not be a problem, this may show to be an excellent purchase.
-For tenors and soprano, it’s additionally usable however it could lose some element and get a bit edgy within the upper midrange.
+For tenors and sopranos, it’s additionally usable however it could lose some elements and get a bit edgy within the upper midrange.

 - Impedance: 350 Ohm